Functional Genomics, Proteomics, and Biocatalysis

 In today’s world of genomes, high throughput screening, and microarrays, biological research is interdependent upon computational power.
 The Wackett laboratory strives to answer important biological questions while utilizing the benefits of cross-sectional research at this intersection.
 They have a number of projects using the computational abilities at MSI.

-The leading projects currently involve data mining of genomes for new functionalities.
-To determine function and relatedness to other experimentally determined proteins, they utilize sequence alignment programs like clustalw, phylogenetic programs like phylip, and structure analysis programs like Schrodinger and Discovery Studios.
+- Data mining of genomes for new functionalities.
+To determine function and relatedness to other experimentally determined proteins, the researchers utilize sequence alignment programs like clustalw, phylogenetic programs like phylip, and structure analysis programs like Schrodinger and Discovery Studios.
 This computational work allows the researchers to make hypotheses that they can further investigate in the laboratory via detailed biochemical analysis.

-The group also uses protein crystallization to answer questions about enzyme mechanisms and substrate binding.
+- Answering questions about enzyme mechanisms and substrate binding.
+This research uses protein crystallization.
 Solving crystallographic coordinates and visualizing solved structures requires additional computational resources.

 Return to this PI's main page.